KaziZarif/C-Exercises/README.md

    Where:

    Alphabet: The unique non-digit characters (max 10) from the original message, in order of first appearance.

-   Indices: A sequence of digits, where each character in the original string is replaced by:
-   Its index in the Alphabet (for letters and symbols)
+   Indices: A sequence of digits, where each character in the original string is replaced by its index in the Alphabet (for letters and symbols)